intel/document-automation/README.md

 The stock haystack library only supports BERT based DPR models, we have made modifications to the haystack APIs to allow any encoder architecture (e.g., RoBERTa, xlm-RoBERTa, etc.) that you can load via the from_pretrained method of Hugging Face transformers library.
 By using our containers, you can fine tune a diverse array of custom DPR models by setting ```xlm_roberta``` flag to true when initiating ```DensePassageRetriever``` object.
 (Note: although the flag is called "xlm_roberta", it supports any model architecture that can be loaded with from_pretrained method.)

 ### Image-to-Document Indexing
 In order to retrieve documents in response to queries, we first need to index the documents where the raw document images are converted into text passages and stored into databases with indices.
-In this reference use case, we demonstrate that use an ensemble retrieval method (BM25 + DPR) improves the retrieval recall and MRR over the BM25 only and DPR only retrieval methods.
+In this reference use case, we demonstrate that using an ensemble retrieval method (BM25 + DPR) improves the retrieval recall and MRR over the BM25 only and DPR only retrieval methods.
 In order to condcut the ensemble retrieval, we need to build two databases: 1) an ElasticSearch database for BM25 retrieval, and 2) a PostgreSQL database plus a FAISS index file for DPR retrieval. </p>

 The architecture of the indexing pipeline is shown in the diagram below.
 There are 3 tasks in the indexing pipeline:
 1. Preprocessing task: this task consists of 3 steps - image preprocessing, text extraction with OCR (optical character recognition), post processing of OCR outputs.
 This task converts images into text passages.